MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-experian.md

 - An Experian connection has already been configured by an administrator *or* you have [administrator](permissions.md#administrator) permissions.
 You also need the User ID, Party ID, and Model Number for your SSH-enabled Secure Transport (ST) account that Experian created for you.

+## Supported countries/regions

+We currently support enriching customer profiles in the United States only.

 ## Configure the enrichment

 1. Go to **Data** > **Enrichment** and select the **Discover** tab.